selwynpolit/d9book/book/bq.md

 return batch_process('node/1');
 ```

-After the batch is complete, Drupal will send you to that url.
+After the batch is complete, Drupal will redirect you to that url.
 E.g. `/node/1`

 More at
 <https://api.drupal.org/api/drupal/core%21includes%21form.inc/group/batch/10.0.x>